 On March 15, 2019, the Company entered into an investor relations agreement with Strata-Star Group, LLC ("Strata-Star").
-Strata-Star will provide investor relations services to Silver One under an investor relations agreement (the "Investor Relations Agreement").
+Strata-Star will provide investor relations services to Silver One under an investor relations agreement.
 The agreement is for a term of one year, which may be extended by written agreement of the parties.